 Results from our mathematical model suggests that geothermal heat flux can provide only 0.5% of the energy consumed in one year, considering a 70 m² area around the borehole and a steady state situation (Fig. 2).
 Adding solar heat recharge at a rate of 8 W/m² would contribute to recharging the system up to 10% of the heat extracted for an individual UK house over a year, while radioactive heat generation is negligible in the sedimentary system considered.
 This shows that heat balance cannot be naturally reached in the ground considering those geological and climatic conditions, and thus additional heat is to be mined from the rock surrounding the borehole, inducing lateral heat fluxes.

-To quantify the lateral heat flux, we first assume a steady state conditions where 5W is provided by geothermal heat flux.
+To quantify the lateral heat flux, we first assume steady state conditions where 5W is provided by geothermal heat flux.
 That means that about 995 W will be mined from surrounding rocks.
 Using h = 40 m and a perimeter of 30 m (2πr with r =4.8 m), the lateral heat flux would be in the order of 995/(40×30) = 0.83 W/m2 (Fig. 2.4).
 In a case with solar recharge (total recharge of 560 W), the lateral flux would be reduced to 0.37 W/m2.

 Numerical model

 We use the OpenGeosys finite element modelling software (i.e. Kolditz et al., 2012; Chen et al., 2019) to simulate temperature change and calculate the heat fluxes induced in the subsurface due to heat extraction.
-The relative contribution of solar and geothermal recharge is first described using 1D model, and lateral heat fluxes are then quantified using 3D diffusion models.
+The relative contribution of solar and geothermal recharge is first described using a 1D model, and lateral heat fluxes are then quantified using 3D diffusion models.
 Results are used to validate the mathematical models against the volume of accessible rock.
-We finally use our analysis to quantify the footprint area affected by heat extraction and assess the optimal production scenarios allowing to limit the impact on the ground.
+We finally use our analysis to quantify the footprint area affected by heat extraction and assess the optimal production scenarios leading to the minimum thermal impact on the ground.

 One-Dimensional Model

 We first model the Borehole Heat Exchanger (BHE) as a vertical line source embedded within a 1D model composed of 10 000 elements, 0.1 m in length.
 To keep the problem simple, the profile is treated as a homogeneous porous medium with a specific heat capacity of 950 J/Kg°C, a density of 2500 kg/m3 and a thermal expansion coefficient of 1 × 10−5 ◦C−1.
 The initial steady-state temperature distribution along the model follows a gradient of 0.031°C/km, with a surface temperature of T0 = 9 ◦C corresponding to the average yearly air temperature in the Glasgow area in Scotland, and a bottom temperature Tz = 40 ◦C at z = 1000 m.
-Heat transfer in the ground is assumed to be carried out only by conduction, considering an effective thermal conductivity of 2.2 W/°C.m corresponding to the average conductivity of a typical column of dry rock in the Midlothian Coalfield (Appendix XXX).
+Heat transfer in the ground is assumed to occur only by conduction, with an effective thermal conductivity of 2.2 W/°C.m corresponding to the average conductivity of a typical column of dry rock in the Midlothian Coalfield (Appendix XXX).

 Axial effects